“Measure twice and cut once,” home maintenance experts advise.

 - Prepare for diverse eventualities, from unforeseen opportunities to a potential crisis or emergency

-- Highlight a department, program, or project’s key communications component, such as:
+- Highlight a department, program, or project’s key communications component.

 - Facilitate a change in policy, direction, name, organizational structure, fee structure, or brand, by helping affected individuals learn about and adjust to the new approach